course-details-portlet

 The assignment can be written in Norwegian, Swedish, or Danish.

 To obtain an overall passing grade, all individual parts must obtain a passing grade.
 A student who has not obtained an overall passing grade due to failing one of the partial assessments, needs to sit a new exam only in the failed partial assessment.
 The same rule applies for resit of a passing grade.
 The student can file a complaint only when the overall grade for the course has been announced.
 Provided that the student has accomplished both parts of the course, the student can choose to file a complaint also for individual parts of the overall course grade.
-There cannot be an appeal against the grade in the oral exam See course schedule and a document describing the R&D-project for a more detailed description of the assessment in the course.
+There cannot be an appeal against the grade in the oral exam See course schedule and a document describing the R&D-work for a more detailed description of the assessment in the course.

 Required previous knowledge